mireiacuenca/TFG/README.md

-# TFG THESIS 👩‍🎓 How COVID-19 affected our lifestyle?
+# How COVID-19 affected our lifestyle? ⚠️
-## Water 🚿 and electricity 🔌 pattern consumption analysis during the Covid-19 pandemic in Barcelona :mask:
+## TFG THESIS 👩‍🎓: Water 🚿 and electricity 🔌 pattern consumption analysis during the Covid-19 pandemic in Barcelona :mask:

 ### Abstract